jonhoo/thesis/000-proposal.md

 ## Proposed Work: Partially Stateful Dataflow

-In my thesis, I propose to give a more complete architecture for partially stateful dataflow.
+In my thesis, I propose to give a more complete architecture for partially stateful dataflow, nicknamed Theriac.
 In brief, this includes:

  - a more exhaustive analysis of the primary difficulties in realizing partial state in dataflow